EOSIO/eosio-explorer/docs/pages/interact/manage-accounts-page.md

 ### Reset All Permissions

 Upon first setup of this tool, the only account that should be in the "Default Signature Account" is the `eosio` account containing the EOSIO system contract.
-Adding new accounts or importing keys to accounts fetched from the MongoDB will expand this list but otherwise, the default local storage state just contains the `eosio` account credentials.
+Adding new accounts or importing keys to accounts fetched from the PostgresDB will expand this list but otherwise, the default local storage state just contains the `eosio` account credentials.
 If you wish to clean out your local storage's state and re-initialize it to how it was before, click the "Reset All Permissions" button.
 A confirmation dialog will appear to ask you if you really wish to perform this operation.
 Click "Confirm" to go through with it, or click "Cancel" or outside of the dialog to cancel.

 ## Default Signature Account